wangbing1416/DM-INTER/README.md

 # DM-INTER
-This repo is the released code of our work **WhyMisinformation is Created?
+This repo is the released code of our work **Why Misinformation is Created?
 Detecting them by Integrating Intent Features**, published in CIKM'24.

 🎉 [ 2024/07 ] This paper is accepted by CIKM 2024.